ChaosTheEternal/mc-redstone-additions/README.md

 ### Instant Off Repeater
 A redstone repeater modification that has the normal delay of an unlocked redstone repeater when getting powered, but with the minimum delay once power stops.

 May revisit the ability to lock this repeater at a later date.
-May revisit the crafting recipe.

 ### Signal Extended Observer
 A modified observer that can output a signal for more than one tick.

 ## Planned Additions
-### Configurable Pistons
-A modification of pistons that can be configured to have more than one block of reach and logic to also pull multiple blocks as if they were Slime or Honey blocks.

-## Possible Additions
 ### Vertical Redstone Wiring
 Some option to make running redstone vertically (up and down) easier and more compact.
 Like a "redstone ladder" except it can also transmit power down.

+### Configurable Pistons
+A modification of pistons that can be configured to have more than one block of reach and logic to also pull multiple blocks as if they were Slime or Honey blocks.